 FALSE OR INCOMPLETE CLAIMS

-Because the terms ‘cruelty-free’ and ‘not tested on animals’ are not regulated, any brand can make these claims whether they’re true or not.
+The terms 'cruelty-free' and 'not tested on animals' lack regulation, enabling any brand to make these assertions, regardless of their accuracy.

 Example misleading claims:

-- A brand can claim ‘not tested on animals’ but this may only cover the finished product - individual ingredients could still be tested on animals.
+- While a brand can assert "not tested on animals," this claim might solely pertain to the final product, leaving room for individual ingredient testing on animals.
 This can sometimes be unintentional since many brands don’t have visibility throughout their supply chain.
-They aren’t vetting the origins of each ingredient, how it’s being processed, and what testing has been done.
+They are not vetting the origins of each ingredient, how manufacturers process them, or the testing conducted.

 - Furthermore, while a company may claim, "We do not test on animals," it could still contract other companies and suppliers to do the testing for them.

 - Unverified logos: any brand can put a bunny image on their product, but unless it comes from a verified cruelty-free organization like PETA or Leaping Bunny, you can’t be sure of the truth behind it.

 Your best bet to ensure you’re buying cruelty-free: look for the PETA and Leaping bunny certifications and logos.
 Brands certified by these organizations go through an assessment to verify zero animal testing throughout product development, including manufacturers and ingredient suppliers.